shawfire/ReactReduxActivityCounter/README.md

 # Note: npm WARN deprecated autoprefixer-loader@3.2.0: Please use postcss-loader instead of autoprefixer-loader
 #       npm WARN prefer global node-gyp@3.5.0 should be installed with -g

+# Add configuration for each of the above loaders to the webpack.config.js file.
 ```